wannerguzman/Juggler-Game/README.md

 # Compile

 ```
-You can create a folder Juggler-Game add all the souce code provided in the Juggler filer above.
+You can create a folder Juggler-Game add all the source code provided in the Juggler filer above.
-Go to terminal and into the deriectory of the File created with the source code.
+Go to terminal and into the directory of the File created with the source code.
 Compile using command javac *.java in terminal
 Run using java Test in terminal.